necirvanlmz/Necirvan_DSA210_PROJECT/README.md

 2. **Feature Engineering:** Combined home and away stats into a single DataFrame.
 3. **Visualization:** Created scatter plots with regression lines and correlation heatmaps.
 4. **Statistical Testing:** Applied Pearson correlation test.
 ## Results

-- Pearson correlation coefficient (r): 0.67
-- p-value: < 0.0001

-The analysis shows a statistically significant, strong positive correlation between touches in the opponent's penalty box and expected goals (xG).
+To evaluate the core hypothesis — that touches in the opponent’s penalty box correlate with expected goals (xG) — several statistical tests were performed:

+- A **strong and statistically significant** positive correlation was found between box touches and xG:
+  **Pearson r = 0.67**, **p < 0.01**

+- Alternative variables were also tested for correlation with xG, but none showed statistical significance:
+  - **Accurate passes** → r = -0.17, p = 0.088
+  - **Pass accuracy percentage vs. open play xG** → r = -0.14, p = 0.156

+These results suggest that general passing statistics do not meaningfully predict xG.
+A correlation heatmap further confirmed that **box touches** had the strongest relationship with xG among the tested variables.

+---

 ## Conclusion

-This project provides evidence that deeper attacking metrics like touches in the opposition box are better indicators of scoring potential than general possession statistics.
-The results suggest that tactical analysis should prioritize where a team has possession, not just how much.
+This project provides evidence that **deeper attacking metrics**, such as touches in the opposition penalty area, are stronger indicators of scoring potential (xG) than general possession or passing accuracy.

+While traditional metrics like accurate passes or pass percentage may reflect a team’s control of the ball, they did not correlate with the quality of scoring opportunities.
+This highlights the importance of **positional context** in modern football analytics: it’s not about how much possession a team has, but **where** and **how** they use it.

+The findings support a shift in focus from surface-level stats toward metrics that capture **attacking intent and territorial advantage**.

 ## Future Work